Data Model

 - Availability

 Carcasses do not provide Specimens directly; rather, Specimens are collected through the associated dead Animal Source Record.
-Similarly, a Carcass is not directly used for Diagnostics—any diagnostic procedures that involve a full carcass, such as X-rays, applied to the corresponding dead Animal Source Record and documented accordingly.
+The origin of Specimens (primary necropsy, secondary necropsy, field, etc.) is tracked.
+Similarly, a Carcass is not directly used for Diagnostics. any diagnostic procedures that involve a full carcass, such as X-rays, applied to the corresponding dead Animal Source Record and documented accordingly.

 Necropsy

 A Necropsy is performed on a specific Animal Source Carcass.
-A Necropsy can take place is either at the time the dead animal is found and a field necropsy is conducted (without Carcass collection) or after the Carcass has been collected.
+A Necropsy can take place is either at the time the dead animal is found (field necropsy) or after the Carcass has been collected in a facility.

 Key attributes of a Carcass include: